fablabbcn/smartcitizen-docs/docs/start.md

  - **Encryption** -  _Optional_  You can leave it to _WPA2_ this is the default for most modern networks.

- - **External Antena** - _Optional_ Is your SCK quite far away from Wi-Fi access point?
-You can use an external antena with your SCK.
-Check the [How to use an external antena?](http://)
+ - **External Antenna** - _Optional_ Is your SCK quite far away from Wi-Fi access point?
+You can use an external antenna with your SCK.
+Check the [How to use an external antenna?](http://docs.smartcitizen.me/#/start/how-i-can-extend-the-wi-fi-range) )

 Next step is optional, you can set your SCK update interval to optimize the battery performance and sensor resolution ratio.